C-EO/iconsguild/CONTRIBUTING.md

 #### Guidelines

-Please make sure you follow the icon guidelines, that should be followed to keep quality and consistency when making icons for Lucide.
+Please make sure you follow the icon guidelines, that should be followed to keep quality and consistency when making icons for IconsGuild.

 Read it here: [ICON_GUIDELINES](https://lucide.dev/docs/icon-design-guide).